EOEPCA/deployment-guide/docs/prerequisites/ingress/nginx.md

 # Nginx Ingress

+> **Important:** The NGINX ingress should **only be used for open deployments** where IAM-based request authorization is **not required**.
+If you require IAM integration and request authorization, select the **APISIX Ingress** instead.

 This document provides instructions to deploy [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) for EOEPCA+.
-This is a simpler alternative to APISIX if you don't require advanced features like IAM-based request authorization.

-## Installation
+## Quickstart Installation

-Below is a minimal example using Helm:
+> **Disclaimer:** We recommend following the official installation instructions for the NGINX Ingress Controller.
+However, this quick start guide should also work for most environments.

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx